higherrrrrrr/higherrrrrrr.fun/services/protocol/README.md

   solana-keygen new
   ```

-- **Deploying the Program:** When you’re ready to deploy to your local cluster, run:
+- **Deploying the Program:** When you're ready to deploy to your local cluster, run:

   ```bash
   anchor deploy